- Sustainability TOP

 Management Structure

-Group-wide Quality Assurance System
+Group-Wide Quality Assurance System

-Improving Quality within Isuzu Group
+Improving Quality within the Isuzu Group

 By giving priority to quality in everything, Isuzu creates products that fully satisfy our customers and contribute to society, aiming to grow as a corporate group rich in humanity.
 To ensure the quality of Isuzu's products and services, it is important that we work carefully in each of the different stages of the value chain surrounding our products and services.
 We build readiness to assure quality in each of the different stages, including development, procurement, manufacturing and market launch, and manage the process accordingly.
 Through this, Isuzu ensures that its products and services fully satisfy customers.
 In the event that a customer has trouble with an Isuzu vehicle, we are organizationally ready to provide service and service parts to facilitate a quick recovery.